The Real Me (The Who song): Cover versions

 The song was covered by heavy metal band W.A.S.P. in 1989 and released as the second single from their 5th album "The Headless Children".
 The song was a hit in Britain and reached no. 23, on the UK Singles chart.
 An accompanying video was also made and released.

 Rock band Phish played the song as part of their complete performance of the Quadrophenia album on 31 October 1995.
 It was released as LivePhish vol 14.
 They played it again about 2 months later sandwiched in the original song, Bathtub Gin, on 29 December 1995 in Worcester, MA.

 It was also covered by Pearl Jam during The Who Tribute on VH1 in 2008.
 In August 2009, Pearl Jam performed the song at the Shepherd's Bush Empire, with Simon Townshend on guitar.

+Guy Pratt, bassist for Pink Floyd cover band Nick Mason's Saucerful of Secrets and longtime fan of The Who, plays the distinctive bassline from "The Real Me" during the organ solo in performances of "See Emily Play."
+This can be heard on the Live at the Roundhouse album.